-British Cycling Member Sarah e-mailed in the following question: I've recently got into training for and riding sportives and, although my road bike is my pride and joy, I can't help noticing that some of my clubmates have far fancier kit.
-I'm a full-time student and money is short so, have you got any tips for going faster without spending loads of money.
+British Cycling Member Sarah e-mailed in the following question: I have recently got into training for and riding sportives and, although my road bike is my pride and joy, I can't help noticing that some of my clubmates have far fancier kit.
+I am a full-time student and money is short so, have you got any tips for going faster without spending loads of money.

 Training more would definitely make most of us faster but, to use a cliché, time is money and more time in the saddle certainly isn’t free.